ASD-Blueprint/desktop.gov.au/program/uniter.md

     * :) Happy that collaboration is happening
 ---

-Has worked in different Government departments and specialised in their field of knowledge.
-Has contacts in numerous partner agencies and knows that collaborating will be advantageous for everyone.
-Their child works in the private sector and has shown some of the collaboration tools they use while visiting the grandkids.
+I worked in different government departments specialising in my field of knowledge.
+I have contacts in numerous partner agencies and know that collaborating will be advantageous for all.
+My child works in the private sector and has shown some of the collaboration tools they use while visiting the grandkids.

 ## Understanding the interaction